KogarashiNetwork/.github/profile/README.md

 1. Increase data type that can deal with Dapp
 2. Manage both advanced features and simple usability

-Firstly, a typical blockchain can deal with only cryptocurrency balance and crypto-assets.
+Firstly, typical blockchains can deal with only cryptocurrency balance and crypto-assets.
 We innovate the data-getting process and bring off-chain data with trustless and low cost.
 Dapp on our platform can deal with various types of data from off-chain and realize a completely new use case.

 Secondly, typical blockchains are inefficient to process the latest cryptography scheme like zero-knowledge proof and homomorphic encryption.
 We innovate blockchain runtime and realize simple usage and fast process.
 Users can use various simple-to-use and a little gas cost functionalities.